-Consider: What limits the annual fish catch—fishing boats (capital) or remaining fish in the sea (natural resources)?
+Consider this: What limits the annual fish catch—fishing boats (capital) or remaining fish in the sea (natural resources)?
 Clearly the latter.
 What limits barrels of crude oil extracted—drilling rigs and pumps (capital), or remaining accessible deposits of petroleum—or capacity of the atmosphere to absorb the CO2 from burning petroleum (both natural resources)?
-What limits production of cut timber—number of chain saws and lumber mills, or standing forests and their rate of growth?
+What limits the production of cut timber—number of chain saws and lumber mills, or standing forests and their rate of growth?
 What limits irrigated agriculture—pumps and sprinklers, or aquifer recharge rates and river flow volumes?
 That should be enough to at least suggest that we live in a natural resource-constrained world, not a capital-constrained world.

-The wishful thought leading to such unfounded growth expectations was the belief that by growth we would cure poverty without the need to share.
+The wishful thought leading to such unfounded growth expectations was the belief that by growth, we would cure poverty without the need to share.
 As the poor got richer, the rich could get still richer!
-Few expected that aggregate growth itself would become uneconomic, would begin to cost us more than it was worth at the margin, making us collectively poorer, not richer.
+Few expected that aggregate growth itself would become uneconomic and would begin to cost us more than it was worth at the margin, making us collectively poorer, not richer.
 But it did.
 In spite of that, our economists, bankers, and politicians still have unrealistic expectations about growth.
-Like the losing gambler they try to get even by betting double or nothing on more growth.
+Like the losing gambler, they try to get even by betting double or nothing on more growth.

 Could we not take a short time-out from growth roulette to reconsider the steady state economy?
 After all, the idea is deeply rooted in classical economics, as well as in physics and biology.
 Perpetual motion and infinite growth are not reasonable premises on which to base economic policy.